uit-no/hpc-doc/development/compilers.rst

 =========

 The default development environment on Stallo is provided by Intel Cluster Studio XE.
-In general users are advised to use the Intel compilers MKL performance libraries, since they usually give the best performance.
+In general users are advised to use the Intel compilers and MKL performance libraries, since they usually give the best performance.